FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Dieter, Deiter, Dieters, Deiters, Dietherr, Deeter, Deter, Deters, Teter, Teters, Dieterlen, Dietherle, Dietert and many more.

 This web page shows only a small excerpt of our Dieterle research.
 Another 165 words (12 lines of text) covering the years 1412, 1450, and 1463 are included under the topic Early Dieterle History in all our PDF Extended History products and printed products wherever possible.

-Another 22 words (2 lines of text) are included under the topic Early Dieterle Notables in all our PDF Extended History products.
+Another 22 words (2 lines of text) are included under the topic Early Dieterle Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Dieterle Settlers in United States in the 18th Century

 Dieterle Settlers in United States in the 19th Century

 The Dieterle Family Crest was acquired from the Houseofnames.com archives.
 The Dieterle Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.